-20. In 'seconding,' the following general rules might be taken as guiding punciples :---

-- (1) That ordinarily only originals, that is, 'receipts' which have been signed, and 'drafts' which bear the initials of the passing officer, or attested copies of the same, shall be 'recorded.' - (2) That only official correspondence-except reminders and ad interim replies thereto, which are usually kept with the 'collection '--shall be 'recorded,' because such correspondence alone is the medium for the conduct of administration. - (3) That official documents of one department shall not be 'recorded' in another, unless they shall have been received officially in the latter department. - (4) That, as is evident from their nature, demi-official letters shall not be brought on 'record,' unless-- - (a) they form 'enclosures' to official communications ; or, - (b) their omission would leave a hiatus in the correspondence, which it would be necessary to fill up, in order to a proper understanding of the 'case,' as for instance when a reference is made to them in an official document,---bat special orders must be taken to 'record' them.
+- 20. In 'recording,' the following general rules might be taken as guiding principles:- - (1) That ordinarily only originals, that is, 'receipts' which have been signed, and 'drafts' which bear the initials of the passing officer, or attested copies of the same, shall be 'recorded.' - (2) That only official correspondence-except reminders and ad interim replies thereto, which are usually kept with the 'collection'--shall be 'recorded,' because such correspondence alone is the medium for the conduct of administration. - (3) That official documents of one department shall not be 'recorded' in another, unless they shall have been received officially in the latter department - (4) That, as is evident from their nature, demi-official letters shall to be brought on 'record,' unless- - (a) they form 'enclosures' to official communica- - (b) their omission would leave a hintus in the correspondence, which it would be necessary to fill up, in order to a proper understanding of the 'case,' as for instance when a reference is